Step 4: Full View

 Should Engineer A press his recommendation to reject and redesign the subcontractor's work as a binding technical specification compliance determination outside management's business decision authority, or accept management's override as a legitimate commercial judgment and limit further advocacy accordingly?

-Assert Specification Non-Compliance as Technical Determination Board's choice Formally document and press the objection as a technical specification compliance failure, distinct from a cost or schedule preference, making explicit that the subcontractor's submission does not conform to contractual requirements and that this determination falls within the engineer's professional domain rather than management's business decision authority.
+O1 Formally document and press the objection as a technical specification compliance failure, distinct from a cost or schedule preference, making explicit that the subcontractor's submission does not conform to contractual requirements and that this determination falls within the engineer's professional domain rather than management's business decision authority.
+Board's choice

 The Defense Contractor Specification Compliance Integrity principle holds that specification compliance is a technical determination within the engineer's professional domain, not a commercial one within management's exclusive authority, a manager may not legitimately accept non-conforming work and call that a business decision, because specifications define the technical floor below which no business judgment can authorize acceptance.
 The Business Decision Boundary principle holds that management retains authority over cost and scheduling decisions as legitimate commercial judgments, and the Faithful Agent Obligation requires Engineer A to defer to management's final decision once made.
 The Public Funds Unjustified Expenditure concern and the Defense Expenditure Public Welfare Ethics Code Scope Recognition Obligation both support treating specification non-compliance on a public defense contract as a cognizable public harm beyond a purely private commercial dispute.